lostdecade/manor/_posts/2013-04-19-mailbag-frameworks-canvas-wrappers.md

 > Finally I read the post about using the Game Closure framework to get Onslaught!
 Arena running on an iPad.
 At the end of last year I had to develop my iPad orientated first web app (an interactive publication for a customer) and although I got quite a few things working OK such as finger swipes and similar, developing for the iPad clearly requires a slightly different approach to a regular web app.
 To this end it’s an area that I’m really trying to push myself to learn more and possibly start developing some native apps.
 Looking at the Game Closure site, it appears to basically be a development server for static html5 applications and a fully fledged JS framework, plus a compiler.
 Did you have to recode parts of your game using their framework or did it largely just import in OK?
 Are there any pitfalls you found when using it?

 Integrating [Onslaught!
 Arena][9] with [Game Closure][7]'s tech was pretty easy.
 We had developed the game with a few main entry points such as handling input, updating the game world and rendering the game.
-Game Closure's framework took a similar approach so we simply wired up their handlers up to ours and everything mostly just worked.
+Game Closure's framework took a similar approach so we simply wired up their handlers to ours and everything mostly just worked.

 While it was easy to wire up our existing game code, the end result wasn't extremely maintainable or able to leverage the advanced features of Game Closure's stack.
 To get the most benefit out of any JavaScript framework or development environment you should really build your game from the ground up on that platform.

 I think the primary selling point of using Game Closure would be that it solves the framework, IDE and deployment hurdles in a single tool.

 There are some framework agnostic solutions out there as well, such as [CocoonJS][8] or [PhoneGap][10] which will natively wrap pretty much any JavaScript game.
 My understanding is that PhoneGap embeds a browser which means it can handle CSS and DOM based games, while CocoonJS is better for primarily canvas based games as it maps canvas calls to OpenGL behind the scenes instead of relying on browser rendering.

+## Got questions?

+Ask your own questions by [contacting us][11] or posting a question in the comments section below!

 [1]: http://impactjs.com/
 [2]: /lostcast-episode-14-quite-an-impact/